 Investigate a Claim of Discrimination

-- The investigator should conduct interviews to gather the necessary facts from the complainant, the alleged wrongdoer and all witnesses.
+- Select a neutral, objective and properly-trained investigator to gather and review evidence, conduct interviews and obtain the necessary facts from the complainant, the alleged wrongdoer(s) and all witnesses.
 Every stage of the investigation, including all interviews, should be carefully documented.

 - Ensure that the person(s) investigating the discrimination claim has access to all the information, (e.g., personnel files) as well as to the employees who may have information relevant to the investigation.